guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/Tools/Helm.md

 >```
 >The `.` within this block implies the current scope.

-To acces anything in the root scope:
+To access anything in the root scope:

 ```yaml
 release: {{ $.Release.Name }} # $ --> represents the root scope